pcraig3/taxgpt/md/about.md

 If you spot an error, want to make a suggestion, or just want to give me a virtual high-five, please reach out to me at [paul@pcraig3.ca](mailto:paul@pcraig3.ca).

-I am kind of a one-person team over here, so there are definitely some rough edges.
+I am kind of a one-person team over here, so there are likely some rough edges.

 ## FAQ